 Techniques and tools are very needful for construction so that projects can be completed without spending much revenue and workforce because if we spend more time and money on construction project activities without considering proper technology and tools, we will get into serious trouble.
 So today we will learn what are the effective project management techniques & tools for the construction industry to complete the project successfully.

 Waterfall techniques are also known as traditional project management techniques, which means that this technique is a branch of traditional and requires straightforward planning along with the fundamentals of project management to complete the project.
 In this technique, a project is divided into sequential phases where each phase depends on the completion of an earlier task, meaning it’s intended as “1, 2, then 3…”.

-Critical path techniques are used to schedule and plan activities for projects and various tasks as per the requirements outlined in the project description.
-In this technique, first of all, you need to determine the longest duration of the interdependent activities and use it to project the length of time the project will be completed.
+This project management technique is used to schedule and plan activities for projects and various tasks as per the requirements.
+In this technique you need to determine the longest duration of the interdependent activities and use it to project the length of time the project will be completed.

-It is an unreliable technique used to detect and confirm the longest path for the tasks to be performed.
-This means that activities on a certain trajectory are highlighted by their critical importance so that tasks can be performed individually and not sequentially.
+Using this technique to detect and confirm the longest path for performing the tasks is unreliable.
+Highlighting the critical importance of activities on a certain trajectory enables performing tasks individually and not sequentially.

 Program Evaluation and Review Technique (PERT): The Third Project Management Technique

 Construction management professionals widely use the PERT technique in the construction industry due to its visualization component.
 The technique uses charts to graphically present the timeline of a project and provide an at-a-glance understanding.
 PERT helps the development team to properly visualize the entire process and their results on charts.
 This method is best for long-term project, where it is helpful to look at the physical timeline and unique challenges.
 As the project progresses, these charts allow you to more easily evaluate time, resources, and plans.